The Structure of Flavor Mixing and Reconstruction of the Mass Matrix: Motivation

 The CKM mixing matrix appears in the charged current interaction as ${\bf U}_{CKM}={\bf U}_L^u{{\bf U}_L^d}^\dag$.
 Yukawa couplings $y^{u,d}_{ij}$ are responsible for not only quark hierarchal masses but also CKM mixing with nonvanishing CP violation (CPV).
 However, complex $y^{u,d}_{ij}$ includes many more parameters than what could be measured in experiments.
 The SM cannot provide any detail about the value $y^{u,d}_{ij}$ or its structure.
 This applies to lepton as well.
 Considering the minimal extended SM with three Dirac neutrinos, the lepton mass matrix is generated by the Yukawa coupling $y_{ij}^{l}$

 Bi-unitary transformation is performed to diagonalize the mass matrix; then, the physical masses are obtained.

 In the lepton charged current interaction, a flavor mixing matrix known as PMNS mixing appears: ${\bf U}_{PMNS}={\bf U}_L^e{{\bf U}_L^\nu}^\dag$.
-Flavor structure similarity in the quark and lepton sections strongly implies the existence of a common mechanism behind SM Yukawa couplings.
-Decoding the flavor structure and finding the underlying organization principles have become the core missions of particle physics today.
+Despite mixing angle differences numerically, the structure similarity of CKM and PMNS mixing matrixes strongly implies the existence of a common mechanism behind SM Yukawa couplings.
+Decoding the flavor structure and finding the underlying organization principles have become important missions of particle physics today.
 Besides explaining these issues from new physics \cite{Georgi1979PLB,Archer2011JHEP, LiPRD2010}, recently, some novel ideas, such as flavor mixing substructures \cite{2021JHEPsubstructure} and random Yukawa couplings \cite{Gersdorff2017JHEP}, have also been proposed to address flavor structure issues.

 Some clues on hidden flavor structure are discovered from the SM itself.
 On the theoretical side, Yukawa terms describe non-gauge interactions between the Higgs and chiral fermions.
 However, the fermion fields are expressed on a gauge basis.
-There exists a mismatch between the Yukawa interaction and gauge basis.
-A natural idea arises whether there is a new basis (called the Yukawa basis in the paper) in which Yukawa couplings become real and even show that some organized structure arises.
+A natural idea arises whether there is a new basis (called the Yukawa basis in \cite{YZhang202100}) in which Yukawa couplings become real and even show that some organized structure arises.
 Fermions in the Yukawa basis are a linear superposition of ones in the gauge states, which put forward a new standpoint to comprehend the origin of CPV from the superposition coefficients between different flavors.
 In early research, the idea was realized in a minimal flavor structure model (MFS)\cite{YZhang202100,YZhang202101}.
-It includes 10 free parameters in the lepton/quark sector to correspond to 6 lepton/quark masses, 3 PMNS/CKM mixing angles and 1 CP violating phase without other redundant unphysical parameters.
-MFS has been proven successful in generating experimental data in both the quark sector and lepton sector.
+It includes 10 free parameters in the lepton/quark sector to correspond to 6 lepton/quark masses, 3 PMNS/CKM mixing angles, and 1 CP violating phase without other redundant unphysical parameters.
+MFS has been proven successful in generating experimental data in both the quark sector and the lepton sector.